Dark-themed entertainment is wildly popular. Yet most never consider the source of this fascination.

 Satan, on the other hand, instigates artists to always push the envelope, to be more extreme, and delve deeply into chaos, disorder, twisted spiritism—and all things “dark.”

 God also designed man to have a connection with His Spirit and to be taught right knowledge through it.
 References to His “mysteries” are found throughout the Bible.
 Matthew 13:11 and Luke 8:10 mention the “mysteries of the kingdom.”
-Romans 16 states, “Now to Him that is of power to establish you according to my gospel, and the preaching of Jesus Christ, according to the revelation of the mystery, which was kept secret since the world began…” (vs. 25).
+Romans 16 states, “Now to Him that is of power to establish you according to my gospel, and the preaching of Jesus Christ, according to the revelation of the mystery, which was kept secret since the world began” (vs. 25).

 There is a huge difference between Satan’s counterfeits and God’s truth.
-The Creator always explains His truths in clear language and logic.
+The Creator always explains His truths in clear and logical language.
 In the end, His spiritual knowledge is both incredibly exciting and plainly understood.
 Not one doctrine within the Bible’s pages is inexplicable or needs to be irrationally believed.
 Notice Daniel 2: “He [God] reveals the deep and secret things: He knows what is in the darkness, and the light dwells with Him” (vs. 22).

 “You can also know of your place within it.
 In fact, if you read this entire book, you soon will.